Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 }
 ```

-Each PNG will be `absolute` so we can place it anywhere in the page.
+Each PNG will be `absolute` so we can place it anywhere on the page.

 ```css
 .container .parts img {